juniorsir/zenscrape/README.md

 # 🛡️ ZenScrape Elite

 `ZenScrape` is a high-performance, asynchronous, and fully anonymized web scraping framework and command-line intelligence tool.
-Designed to operate seamlessly on resource-constrained environments like **Termux (Android)** as well as high-performance **production servers (WSL/Linux/macOS)**, ZenScrape focuses on stealth, data integrity, and automated discovery.
+Designed to operate seamlessly on resource-constrained environments high-performance **production servers (WSL/Linux/macOS)**, ZenScrape focuses on stealth, data integrity, and automated discovery.

 ---